kd8ssq/cordova-plugin-app-icon-changer/README.md

 > Need iPad support as well?
 Just duplicate the config-file change above and change the parent from `CFBundleIcons` to `CFBundleIcons~ipad`.

 > To remove icons from your app, you will need to remove the icon references in your config.xml file and delete them from the Resources directory in Xcode (Xcode will remove all references to the icon from the plist).
+I found it much easier to just update your config.xml and then remove and re-add the platform.

+> Change your icon back to the default: call the changeIcon function with `iconName:,` (not an empty string).
+It must return as `nil` or `undefined` and then it will revert back to the default icon.
+Unfortulately this is different than how Android handles the default icon so you will need to be able to detect which platform your app is running on.
+If you don't currently have a way to do this, let me recommend looking into the <a href="https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-device/" target="_blank">Cordova Device plugin</a>.

 ### `Android`